-Of course, there is the potential for sexual attraction to develop, and for a platonic friendship to turn into something more.
+Of course, there is the potential for sexual attraction to develop, and for a friendship to turn into something more.
 These things are bound to happen between some platonic pairs.
 We’re all only human, right?

 Maybe something happened to make you see your friend in a new light.
-Maybe you were feeling lonely and decided to engage in some physical intimacy with each other.
+Or perhaps you were feeling lonely and decided to engage in some physical intimacy with each other.
 Maybe your feelings grew over time.
 It’s not unheard of for emotional support to turn into romantic interest from a formerly non-sexual relationship.

 Here’s what to do about it: Since you know your friend so well, clearly you’re going to feel a vibe if things are getting more than friendly between you.
 The best thing to do is get those feelings out in the open—ASAP!—before something physical happens because it’s harder to have a conversation if you’re in the throes of lust, or if things get weird.

 RELATED: 7 Deep Questions Every Woman Must Ask Her Romantic Partner – And What The Answers Mean

 Having a talk about what you’re feeling may be a little scary since you may not totally know if your friend feels the same way but once you sense that the relationship is changing it’s hard to have things go back to the way they were before.

 Working together to talk about your feelings and what they mean will inevitably bring you two even closer together.
 You may decide that you don’t want to pursue things romantically, even if you’re feeling some love-like feelings.
 Or you may choose to turn your friendship into a romance.
 Trying to get on the same page before feelings progress is the best way to avoid having one person feel in love and the other decidedly not feeling it.